yeager-j/devcamp.io/README.md

 # Devcamp.io
 A forum and blog software written in the MEAN Stack.

+## Problems Solved
+**Danny**

+**Jackson**
+The biggest issue by far was the forums - both from a design standpoint and from a code standpoint.
+I had to work closely with Danny in order to get the data in the correct format.
+Another big issue was user authentication.
+Passport seemed like an appropriate choice since OAuth was overkill for what we had in mind.
+I decided on JSONWebTokens instead of Sessions.
+With JWT, you can send data encoded with a secret key.
+I sent the user's ID and their password hash.
+When the user needed to perform an action requiring authentication, the token is sent in the header.
+If the token is valid and the hash matches the hash in the database, we know they are who they say they are.
+Subsequently, if they change their password, a new token is generated and sent to them.
+If someone managed to steal their token, that person would lose access immediately.

 ## Techologies
 - **MongoDB**: MongoDB is used for storing users, threads, replies, blogs, etc. MongoDB is the obvious choice when working with Node.js